UXSoc/uxsoc-apps-cms/src/pages/index.md

-          The AVP for Branding focuses on strengthening the brand and perception visualization of the organization as well as its events and clients.
+          The AVP for Branding focuses on strengthening the brand and perception of the organization as well as its events and clients.

           Tasks: